cumin seed

 A simple yet flavorful Indian flatbread made with whole wheat flour and toasted cumin seeds.
 These parathas are flaky, aromatic, and pair perfectly with any curry, dal, or just a dollop of yogurt.

-Yes, you can substitute ground cumin for whole seeds, but use a smaller amount.
-Generally, use 3/4 teaspoon of ground cumin for every 1 teaspoon of whole seeds, as the ground version is more concentrated and releases flavor more quickly.
+Yes, but use less.
+Use 1/2 to 3/4 teaspoon of ground cumin for every 1 teaspoon of whole seeds, as the powder is more concentrated.

 Explore more ingredients in the spice category with complete nutrition information.